 - Legal contract.
 To ensure clarity and legal compliance, all parties to the process sign a contract.
 Each party needs their own lawyer.

 - In vitro fertilization (IVF).
 The future mother undergoes the IVF procedure.

 - Pregnancy.
-Doctors monitor the pregnancy to ensure that the mother feels well and the child is born healthy.
+Doctors monitor the pregnancy to ensure the wellbeing of the carrying mother and the child.

-- The birth of the child and registration of the parents.
+- Birth of the child and transfer of rights to intended parents.
 After the baby’s arrival, parents have the right to register the newborn in a registry office as their own.
 It’s possible only upon the surrogate mother’s consent.

 Problems with surrogates in Russia

-The main drawback of the surrogacy in Russia is that according to law the mother can keep the child if she changes her mind.
+The main drawback of the surrogacy in Russia is that according to the law a mother can keep the child if she changes her mind.

 Such cases are extremely rare but they do exist.
 Thus, Zinaida Rakova didn’t give the child to his biological parents as she decided to keep the baby.
 She terminated the agreement and the law was on her side.
 The case took place in Ulyanovsk in 2010.